 - Water Violet

-What kind of reaction do reactive remedies trigger?
+What kind of healing crisis does a reactive remedy trigger?

-The actual reaction will vary according to a number of things.
+The actual reaction in a healing crisis will be influenced by a number of things.
 As you might expect, it will vary according to which essence triggers the reaction, since that will determine which type of emotional “gunk” is being cleared.
 Also, the buried emotions and overall emotional tendencies of the individual taking the essences will certainly affect how the reaction plays out.

 In my experience, a verbal outburst is a common reaction.
 This will be something others wouldn’t expect from the person, since they’ve always pushed down or rejected that emotional reaction.
 It could be a fit of crying, a bout of heartache or strong feeling of loss.
 It could be a strong emotional shift; a response or attitude you’re just not used to having.